General terms of use

-General terms of use for the Swiss public transport data defined as open data
+General terms of use for the Swiss public transport data defined as open data: The terms of use apply to using the platform and the data made available.

 Definitions